 Appropriately placed videos can be a valuable asset to any presentation.
 It’s important to not let the material you choose to show detract from your message, but if it’s something that further conveys your point, it can be a nice break for your audience to watch/listen to someone else for a few minutes.
 The presentation software that you use can either make or break this because if your video isn’t loading or is buffering this can be a distraction as well.
 Be sure to test out the presentation beforehand preferably at the location where you will be giving it so that you can be certain that it works.

 2. Avoid large chunks of text and bullet points

 This is crucial design point.
 Nearly everyone who hates presentations mentions this as a main reason.
-If you have a large chunk of information to give that requires text then it’s better to use a handout.
+If you have a large chunk of information to give that requires text then it’s better to use a handout or simply add a QR code that is linked to a handout using a QR Code Generator .
 That way they can read it at their own leisure.
 Equally important: never read your slides to the audience.
 They can read.
 You’re there as a presenter to give additional information and the slides are there as a support not a substitute.